 Refunds for residence fees are detailed in the residence agreement.
+Refunds are less the Residence Deposit, regardless of whether it was paid in advance.

 A Refunds Appeals Committee exists for the consideration of exceptional circumstances surrounding a refund.
 Appeals must be submitted during the term to which they apply.
-"Refund Appeal" forms and further information are available from the Registry.
+'Refund Appeal' forms and further information are available from the Registry.